A Film Johnnie: Reviews

 A reviewer for Bioscope wrote of Chaplin and A Film Johnnie, "Another triumph for the old Karno comedian.
 Knockabout of an extraordinary character.
 An extra special comedy."
 A reviewer for Moving Picture World wrote, "Edgar English's [Chaplin's] work in this picture will keep it amusing."

-A reviewer for The Cinema wrote, "The sensation of the year is the success of Chas.
-Chaplin...One of his films is A Film Johnny [sic] which shows how his admiration of a film beauty led to a commotion in a cinema and finally took him to the Keystone Studio--and a job.
+And a reviewer for The Cinema wrote, "The sensation of the year is the success of Chas.
+Chaplin...One of his films is A Film Johnny [sic] which shows how his admiration of a film beauty led to a commotion in a cinema and finally took him to the Keystone Studio–and a job.
 All the Keystone heads are in this [film] and it is packed with indescribably funny incidents."